Aug 1, 2025

 Board Training

 • Leaders: First and foremost, your board leads the organization.
 They decide what paths your organization takes — whether it pursues growth or stability.
-These decisions determine how much funding will be needed.
+These decisions determine the amount of funding required.

-• Ambassadors: In order to raise money for your organization, you need to be connected to as many potential donors as you can.
+• Ambassadors: To raise money for your organization, you need to be connected to as many potential donors as possible.
 Board members help forge the links between your organization and these potential donors.
 Once you have these links, you can then cultivate the connection.

-• Supporters: Board members should support fundraising ventures wherever possible, whether by attending events, meeting donors, arranging thank-you calls or emails, or whatever else is necessary.
+• Supporters: Board members should support fundraising ventures wherever possible, whether by attending events, meeting donors, arranging thank-you calls or emails, or any other necessary measure.
 Fundraising is about more than speculative practice — it’s about actively pursuing leads and doing what you can to convince others that you’re worth the money.

 • Donors: As the board of a nonprofit organization, it’s good to lead by example.
-Therefore, each board member should be donating yearly to the organization.
+Therefore, each board member should donate yearly to the organization.

 Case Statement

-People generally prefer to donate when they know that their money will be used responsibly.
-Crafting a case statement for your nonprofit organization is a good way to show people you’re trustworthy.
-A good case statement should outline the goals of the organization, how they’re being achieved, and how the donation will help meet these goals.
+People generally prefer to donate when they know that their money will be used responsibly and effectively.
+Crafting a compelling case statement for your nonprofit organization is a great way to demonstrate trustworthiness.
+A good case statement should outline the organization’s goals, how they’re being achieved, and how the donation will help meet these goals.

 Toolkit